 The secrets of truffles: how to recognize a quality product🍄✨

-Truffles are nature's treasure, but not everyone knows how to distinguish a genuine product from a low-quality one.
+Truffles are nature's treasure, but not everyone knows how to distinguish an authentic product from a low-quality one.
 Here's what you need to know:

 1. The origin is everything